jleverenz/finddup/README.md

-**finddup** is a Python script that searches directories for duplicate files using the filecmp module.
+**finddup** is a Python3 script that searches directories for duplicate files using the filecmp module.
 It will print a list of files that have duplicates in the fileset, suitable for further action (e.g. use xargs to move/remove).